 Manage Multiple Sites

 Multisite functionality allows your company to deploy multiple idea sites.
-This allows multiple product managers within the same organization to independently gather ideas and enhancement requests in Rally Idea Manager, then integrate the ideas in their respective backlogs in Rally.
+This allows multiple product managers within the same organization to independently gather ideas and enhancement requests in CA Agile Central Idea Manager, then integrate the ideas in their respective backlogs in CA Agile Central.